-(e) Interest rate risk
+(f) Interest rate risk

 The Company has interest rate risk arising from its bank deposits.
 The Company does not engage in any hedging activity to reduce its exposure to interest rate risk.
-Based on bank deposit balances at April 30, 2012, a hypothetical change of 1% in the interest rate would have a \$1,000 effect on net loss and comprehensive loss in the upcoming year.
+Based on bank deposit balances at April 30, 2013, a hypothetical change of 1% in the interest rate would have a \$6,000 effect on net loss and comprehensive loss in the upcoming year.

-(f) Price risk
+(g) Price risk